azat-co/practicalnode/chapter12/chapter12.md

     $ npm publish

-Some useful NPM commands are as follows:
+Some useful npm commands are as follows:

 -   `$ npm tag NAME@VERSION TAG`: tag a version